tfarirayi1/tgf/README.md

 #### aws-amplify
   * cognito identity authentication library.
 ### _components
-#### Shell.js
+#### AppContainer.js
-* provides a way of accessing the resources at the current location.
+* must determine visual layout of the application.
-* provides a way of getting to a location from any location.
+* must provide a hidden menu.
+* must provide a persistent toolbar.
-* provides a way of signing in and out, from any location.
+* must provide a persistent way of signing in and out.
-#### GateA.js
+#### HelpContainer.js
+* an endpoint-container.
-* provides a way of protecting multiple locations at once.
+* provides a way of protecting an endpoint and its child endpoints.
-#### ViewComponentA.js
+#### Help.js
-* a resource provided at a location.
+* resource provided at '/help'.
-#### ViewComponentB.js
+#### Faq.js
-* a resource provided at a location.
+* resource provided at '/help/faq'.
-#### ViewComponentC.js
+#### AccessDenied.js
-* a resource provided at a location.
+* resource exposed at all restricted endpoints when the user is not authorised.